Rosanna Pansino: Personal life

-In 2019, Pansino was admitted to a local hospital after complaining of severe pain and illness.
-It was then later revealed that she'd caught a life-threatening bacterial infection, which was treated immediately.
-The news was announced on her Twitter account.
-In February 2021, she underwent a removal of her breast implants, which was announced on her Instagram.
-Pansino discussed her reason for choosing to remove her implants a year later in a YouTube video.
+Also in 2019, Pansino was admitted to a local hospital after complaining of severe pain and illness.
+It was later revealed that she had caught a life-threatening bacterial infection, which was treated immediately.
+In February 2021, she underwent a removal of her breast implants, and discussed her reason for choosing to remove her implants a year later in a YouTube video.